 5 Ways You Can Make Your Home More Economical

-All properties available for you to buy from Southern Housing New Homes are brand new and designed with efficiency in mind, but the following five changes can make any home even more sustainable and economical.
+All homes available for you to buy from Southern Housing New Homes are brand new and designed with efficiency in mind, but the following five changes can make any home even more sustainable and economical.
 If you’re trying to save up for your deposit these small changes could have a big impact on your wallet and the planet.

-1. Upgrade to Energy-Efficient Appliances
+1. Energy-Efficient Appliances

 2. Install Smart Thermostats